 In November 1910 Jacky transferred to First Division side Sheffield United for a fee variously reported as £150 and £500.
 He began well, scoring a brace against Preston North End in his second start and added four further goals over the next two months.
 However by the end of February 1911 Smith was out of the Blades’ first team and a second transfer of the season to Nottingham Forest in March 1911 ensued – this yielded only three starts and Smith’s dissatisfaction was heightened during April 1911 when Forest firstly suspended him from training due to a lack of effort, then were relegated to the Second Division from whence Smith had just come.
 His big move to the top flight had quickly led to ignomony and disaster.

 Leaving Nottingham Forest in the 1911 close season, Smith dropped out of the Football League in the 1911 close season and joined Lancashire Combination side Nelson, but he was released by October 1911.
 Another career relaunch at Midland League side York City in August 1912 also quickly came to nothing, as did a short spell as captain of Heckmondwike in 1914.
 Smith had fallen from Europe’s top goalscorer to disillusioned ex-footballer in the space of 3 years.

 Jacky joined the war effort in 1915, initially with the East Yorkshire Regiment.
 In September 1916 he transferred to the King’s Own Yorkshire Light Infantry in preparation for the Somme Offensive, which is where he lost his life on 17 October 1916.
 His passing is recorded at the Loos Memorial near Lens in Northern France.
-He left behind a wife and first children, three girls and two boys, both of whom went on to play professional rugby league for Hull Kinsgton Rovers.
+He left behind a wife and five children, three girls and two boys, both of whom went on to play professional rugby league for Hull Kinsgton Rovers.

 Date/Place of Birth: 29 September 1883, Wardley